webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 ## 3. Signaling endpoints and authenticated roles

 Browsers reach the public `wss://signaling/ws` endpoint.
 AppWeb and SFU processes reach a separate private HTTP/2 listener implementing `signaling.v2.SignalingService`.
 V2 browser credentials are cryptographically random admission tokens created by `signaling` during `AdmitV2` and returned to the browser through AppWeb; the V1 browser path deliberately retains its current tokenless framing.
-The production service channel uses mTLS and the private listener is not exposed to browsers.
-Until mTLS is implemented, deployments must restrict the gRPC listener with host and provider firewalls.
+The current gRPC transport supports server-authenticated TLS but not client authentication. `RequestContext.app_id` validates protocol role, not caller identity, so deployments must restrict the gRPC listener to trusted AppWeb/SFU hosts with host and provider firewalls. mTLS remains future hardening.

 | Role              | Transport/API                                      | Session or request identity                                      | Traffic after admission or registration                                               |
 |-------------------|----------------------------------------------------|------------------------------------------------------------------|----------------------------------------------------------------------------------------|